DragonSpit/HeteroParallel/README.md

 Join in the effort if you'd like to help out this cause.

-So far, it only works on Windows using VisualStudio 2015.
+Works on Windows using VisualStudio 2017 (version 15.6.6, but for some reason CUDA 9.2 does not work with later versions such as 15.7.6).